taylorconor/p2psc/doc/protocol.md

 }
 ```

-Upon receipt of this message, the Peer verifies it's own identity and attempts
+Upon receipt of this message, the Peer verifies its own identity to the Client,
-to verify the identity of the Client by replying with a `PeerChallengeResponse`:
+and attempts to verify the identity of the Client by replying with a
+`PeerChallengeResponse`:
 ```
 {
     'type': kMessageTypePeerChallengeResponse,